 A Deba knife resembles a chef’s knife with its thick blade and concave edge.
 It is more like a combination between a butcher’s knife and a cleaver.
 But unlike a butcher’s knife, it is not suitable for cutting meat with thick bones.

 The Japanese knife has been designed to excel in the preparation of fish mainly.
-For its thick and sharp blade, it is used to breakdown chicken and other lean meat also.
+For its thick and sharp blade, it is used to break down the chicken and other lean meat also.

 Chefs have been using Deba knives for chopping meat, filleting fish, and even for cutting bone.
 I have written down some of the critical features of a Deba knife to help you recognize it quickly.
 Here is the list: